smythp/digital-writing-workshops/1_setting-up/fundamentals.md

 ## Users

 WordPress sites have a `Users` section that allows you to decide who has access to the blog and who has permission to read, create, and edit posts.
-By default, WordPress includes a number of roles.
-From greatest number of permissions to least, they are:
+The default roles are:

 - Administrator
 - Editor